devilyouwei/Vimmer/README.md

 ### Basic Configuration

-1. Copy config file '.vimrc'(Linux), '\_vimrc' and 'vimfiles'(Windows) to your user home directory.
-Linux is '~', on Windows, it is your username folder in 'C:/Users/'
+1. Copy config file '.vimrc'(Linux), '\_vimrc'(Windows) and 'vimfiles'(Windows) to your user home directory.
+Linux is '~/.vimrc', on Windows, it is your username folder in 'C:/Users/Your Username/\_vimrc'
 2. Copy '.eslintrc.json' and '.prettierrc.json' to user directory if you need eslint to check your front-end code and use prettier to format your code.
 3. Install Nodejs [https://nodejs.org](https://nodejs.org)
 4. Install the fonts in '/fonts', Windows move the fonts to 'C:\windows\Fonts\', Linux just double click the font.